tearust/t-rust/docs/_gitbook-dev-docs/020_tutorial/040_add_login_feature/README.md

 Once the Faucet transfer has completed, you'll see your new 1000 TEA balance after the follow up balance query completes.

-So that's a recap of the steps that just happened.
+That's a recap of the steps that just happened.
+For more detailed information please see the code walkthrough articles in the sidebar.

-In the next article, we'll walkthrough the source code, and you can clearly see how the logic works in the code.
-Stay tuned.